 : the name of the DNS authorization.DOMAIN_NAME

-: the name of the domain for which you are creating this DNS authorization.
+: the name of the target domain for which you are creating this DNS authorization.
 The domain name must be a fully qualified domain name, such asmyorg.example.com

 .LOCATION